 What you pay

 With a monthly direct debit, the company supposedly estimates your annual usage and then divides it by 12.
 So you pay that amount each month.
-In summer, you'll usually build up a credit as you use less, but this surplus will be needed for winter.
+In summer, you'll usually build up a credit as you use less, and you'll need this surplus for winter.

-But some bills are massively overestimated, where the amount paid seems to have been delinked from the cost of the energy actually used.
+But some bills are massively overestimated, where the amount paid seems to have been de-linked from the cost of the energy you actually use.
 Many customers feel their suppliers set the rate willy-nilly.

 Switched energy?
 Don't confuse direct debits with cost

-Many can save £200+ a year by switching (see our free MSE Cheap Energy Club), but bill confusion leaves many thinking they've not gained.
+Many can save £300+ a year by switching (see our free MSE Cheap Energy Club), but bill confusion leaves many thinking they've not gained.
 However, it's mostly pointless switching at the moment, while we're in a round of price rises, unless you're moving to the cheapest fixed tariff for you.
 See our Cheap Gas and Electricity guide for more on top fixed deals.

-It's possible to switch to a cheaper energy company, only to find your direct debit rises, as it's estimated wrongly.
-Yet you will later get money back, so will still save.
-That's because you can get money back through a refund.
+It's actually possible to switch to a cheaper energy company, only to find your direct debit rises, as it's estimated wrongly.
+You'll get your money back through a refund later, so you'll still save.